Archfx/TrojanWars/Readme.md

 2. To run any of these benchmarks, use the same processes above except the second step should point to the correct directory (Ex: cd Benchmarks/RS232_Trojan_Sequence_Of_Rare_Events/ ).

-3. The script "run.sh" performs four major tasks: (i) rareness analysis, (ii) test generation using two methods, (iii) coverage analysis using randomly sampled Trojans, and (iv) detection of hardware Trojans for a given implementaion.
+3. The script "run.sh" performs four major tasks: (i) rareness analysis, (ii) test generation using two methods, (iii) coverage analysis using randomly sampled Trojans, and (iv) detection of hardware Trojans for a given implementation.

 4. The script "run.sh" has many parameters that can be tuned for improved detection.
 For example, the NCRITERION is set to 10 for faster completion, however, it can be increased to improve the probability of Trojan detection.